Herman Dooyeweerd: Dooyeweerd’s critiques of philosophy

-This means that theoretical thought never has been neutral or autonomous of the thinker.
+This means that theoretical thought has never been neutral or autonomous of the thinker.

 However, Dooyeweerd remained unsatisfied "with an argument that shows that in fact philosophy always has been influenced by religious convictions".
-Rather, "He wants to show that it cannot be otherwise, because it is part of the nature of philosophy or theoretical thought."
+Rather, he "wants to show that it cannot be otherwise, because it is part of the nature of philosophy or theoretical thought."

 This led Dooyeweerd to undertake a transcendental critique of theoretical thought, of the kind Immanuel Kant pioneered.
 Whereas Kant and Husserl sought the conditions that make theoretical thinking possible, they still presupposed that a theoretical attitude is possible.
 Dooyeweerd sought to understand the conditions that make a theoretical attitude possible, and argued that all theoretical thought takes place with reference to an "Origin of Meaning", which is a ground-motive to which we adhere extra-rationally.
 This means that theoretical thought never can be neutral or autonomous of the thinker.

 From this, Dooyeweerd argued that all "good" philosophy addresses three fundamental parts to an idea: